rdlogout/py-api/README.md

-# 🍽️ Food Information CLI Tool
+# 🍽️ Food Information CLI Tool and API

 ## 📌 Table of Contents